Bashiranaa/gbm-imaging-genomics/README.md

 Use cases and controls from the same acquisition protocol.
 That single change matters more than all the code fixes combined, because no amount of correct validation rescues a design where the label is perfectly correlated with the scanner.

-Beyond that: grouped splitting on subject ID, scaling inside a pipeline, PR-AUC from probabilities, and a stated rationale for any filtering step.
+Beyond that: take region labels from the same atlas that produced the segmentation; keep every preprocessing step under version control; use grouped splitting on subject ID; put scaling inside a pipeline; compute PR-AUC from probabilities; and state a rationale for any filtering step.

 ## Reproducing